benbellick/ppx_deriving_decoders/README.md

 type bar = Int of int | String of string
 ```
-To generate a decoder for `bar`, we again first add the preprocessing deriective to the appropriate dune file:
+To generate a decoder for `bar`, we again first add the preprocessing directive to the appropriate dune file:
 ```lisp
  (preprocess (pps ppx_deriving_decoders))
 ```